PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 If you share research data and code along with a paper it is good practice to to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.

+## Your own laptop or your own external hard drive or USB drive

+According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): You should encrypt the drive *“Don’t keep copies of data with personally identifying information on portable media unless safeguards (such as encryption) are used.”* **Using your own drives is generally also not an adequate solution for retaining a “golden copy”, “original” or “only copy” of research data.** Drives and laptops fail regularly so fall far short of the university’s triple-backed up network drive as a place for safekeeping data.

 ---